 - Expiration alarms are generated at 90 days and 60 days, then daily in the final 30 days before expiration.

 Configure the ISE for email notification of expiration alarms.
-In the ISE console, click Administration > System > Settings > SMTP Server, identify the Simple Mail Transfer Protocol (SMTP) server, and define the other server settings so email notifications are sent for the alarms:
+In the ISE console, navigate to Administration > System > Settings > SMTP Server, identify the Simple Mail Transfer Protocol (SMTP) server, and define the other server settings so that email notifications are sent for the alarms:

-There are two ways to set up notifications:
+There are two ways that you can set up notifications: